 For great architecture we recommend visiting Merdeka Square.
 Merdeka Square is the location of many of the city’s most famous buildings and an important focal point for Malaysian cultural and politics.
 The most impressive buildings around Merdeka Square were built during the time when Malaysia was a British colony, and these include the Sultan Abdul Samad Building, the Selangor Club, the Old High Court, the National Textile Museum, and the Jamek Mosque which is located at the point where the Gombak and Klang Rivers meet.

 Another interesting part of the city to visit is Kuala Lumpur’s China Town area.
 This vibrant part of the city has several interesting markets and a number of temples built by Kuala Lumpur’s migrant community.
-The two most famous of these is the Sri Mahamariamman Temple, which is a Hindu temple with an impressive gopuram tower over its main entrance, and the nearby Guan Di Temple, which is a Chinese Taoist temple dedicated to the ‘God of War’.
+The two most famous of these are the Sri Mahamariamman Temple, which is a Hindu temple with an impressive gopuram tower over its main entrance, and the nearby Guan Di Temple, which is a Chinese Taoist temple dedicated to the ‘God of War’.

 The other major draw for visitors to Kuala Lumpur is the city’s wide range of shopping opportunities.
-In China Town, the two main markets are KL Central Market, which is an indoor market selling Malaysian fabrics, art and handicrafts, and Petaling Street Market, which is well as a place to shop for inexpensive clothes and souvenirs, is also somewhere you can find great inexpensive food.
+In China Town, the two main markets are KL Central Market, which is an indoor market selling generally high quality Malaysian fabrics, art and handicrafts, and Petaling Street Market, which as well as a place to shop for inexpensive clothes and souvenirs, is also somewhere you can find great inexpensive food.
 Kuala Lumpur also has lots and lots of shopping centres which range from very expensive to reasonably priced.
 The best known shopping centres are located in the Bukit Bintang area of the city, which is also the most lively part of the city in the evenings with plenty of bars, restaurants and nightclubs.